Switch/Case Statement Syntax

 • PDF

-Switch/case statements allow you to create complex condition statements.
-They check an asset field (declared in the switch) for multiple criteria (each declared by a case) and uses those values to populate the Action fields.
+Switch/case statements allow you to create complex Dynamic Value statements (also referred to as 'statements').
+They check an asset field (declared in the switch) for multiple criteria (each declared by a case) and use those values to populate the Action fields.

 Only assets matching the filter are affected using the matching value for the Action field.